dheerajalim/Datalicious_Assignment/README.md

  $ python test_case.py

  ```
- 3. The Test result will produce a CSV LOG file along with status of the request
+ 3. The Test result will produce a CSV LOG file with parameters along with status of the request